Maia-Everett/lintian.eu/_posts/2024-01-07-warcraft-retrospective-9.md

 [^scepter]: While you're at it, are you sure there aren't any other artifacts in the tomb you'd like to grab besides just the Scepter, Ner'zhul?
 Maybe some kind of [eye](https://warcraft.wiki.gg/wiki/Eye_of_Sargeras)?
 Though of all the gaffes that this campaign's writer made, not featuring an artifact that hasn't been invented yet isn't one of them.

 [^violet_citadel]: It's not made terribly clear if the Violet Citadel is in the city of Dalaran, or if it *is* the capital city of the nation of Dalaran, or if it's a separate location entirely.
-Also, since the Horde doesn't get anywhere near the Violet Citadel in the human campaign, it's fair to assume that the penultimate mission of the orc campaign, where you attack Dalaran, is part of the Beyond the Dark Portal continuity.
+Also, since the Horde doesn't get anywhere near the Violet Citadel in the human campaign of Tides of Darkness, it's fair to assume that the penultimate mission of the orc campaign, where you attack Dalaran, is part of the Beyond the Dark Portal continuity.